kevinwatson/rails-microservices-book/100-chapter-09.md

 RUN gem install protobuf
 ```

-Create the following `docker-compose.builder.yml` file in the `~/rails-book` directory.
+Create the following `docker-compose.builder.yml` file in the `rails-microservices-sample-code` directory.
 We'll use this configuration file to start our development environment with all of the command-line tools that we'll need.

 ```yaml
 # ~/rails-microservices-sample-code/docker-compose.builder.yml